 About 2′5″ into the cord is the in-line remote sporting another blue Razer logo.
 The volume dial works fine, as does the clip on mechanism.
 What I found extremely irritating was that the mute switch found on the side of the remote was overly sensitive.
 Several times I would be trying to coordinate ubers as a medic in Team Fortress 2 only to get killed because my teammates couldn’t hear me.
 Oh, the mute was accidentally triggered.
 Again.
 Sigh.
 The reason this occurs is because there is little tension between the two settings, so simply brushing it across your lap could easily trigger mute.
 A visual ID signifying whether or not the switch is in the mute position or not would be helpful, but it’s still terrible.

 Many manufacturers understandably emphasize mids and highs and leave out any potential bass that could mask footsteps and other important sound triggers.
 This causes the headset to suffer in non-gaming applications such as music and movies.
 Although we primarily test games, it’s important that headsets deliver an immersive experience.
-Dropping bass altogether as some headsets do leave you with a sense of longing, not only when playing games non-competitively, but in your favorite tunes as well.
-Coupled with an excellent audio source, the Razer
+Dropping bass altogether as some headsets do leaves you with a sense of longing, not only when playing games non-competitively, but in your favorite tunes as well.
+Coupled with an excellent audio source, the Razer Piranha is no slouch when it comes to audio.
+Unfortunately it’s unbearable to wear.

 If you do prefer using on-ear solutions, you may enjoy the Razer Piranha.
 If you love the Sennheiser series you’ll be glad to know this headset is practically identical in all aspects.
 The splash of Razer chic is the only real difference.
-Unfortunately, I don’t really care how good the sound is on any headset if it makes me want to take it off as soon as I put it on.
+Unfortunately I don’t really care how good the sound is on any headset if it makes me want to take it off as soon as I put it on.
 If this is the case then it’s practically worthless.
-Razer’s website states that the Piranha’s are “comfortable, ergonomic and adjustable headphones suitable for prolonged use.”
-Well no.
+Razer’s website states that the Piranha’s are “comfortable, ergonomic and adjustable head phones suitable for prolonged use.”
+Well no. No they aren’t suitable for prolonged use.
+Not even fifteen minutes worth without starting to feel pinching pain.

 Conclusion & Value